bit-smart-io/smart-bdd/README.md

 Will produce the following step defs:
 ```
 Given I have a cucumber with colour "red" and a cucumber with colour "blue"
-When I request to eat cucumbers with quantity 1 with colour "red"
+When I request to eat cucumbers with colour "red"
 Then I should have cucumbers with quantity 1 with colour "blue"
 ```